A dark room. The only

 The magician Harry Houdini was an aggressive

 critic of Spiritualism.
-He began to earnestly study it after
+He began to earnestly study it

 the death of his mother.
 He wanted proof of life after